ginsterbusch/jsonfeed-cp/README.md

 ## Description

-Adds a JSON Feed to your WordPress site by adding `/feed/json` to any URL.
+Adds a JSON Feed to your ClassicPress or WordPress site by adding `/feed/json` to any URL.

 The JSON Feed format is a pragmatic syndication format, like RSS and Atom, but with one big difference: it's JSON instead of XML.
 Learn more at [jsonfeed.org](http://jsonfeed.org/).